MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Generate-Azure-Resource-Manager-Template-File.md

 function New-ParameterFile {
     <#
     .SYNOPSIS
-    Creats a parameter file json based on a given ARM tempalte
+    Creates a parameter file json based on a given ARM template

     .DESCRIPTION
-    Creats a parameter file json based on a given ARM tempalte
+    Creates a parameter file json based on a given ARM template

     .PARAMETER Path
     Path to the ARM template, by default searches the script path for a "azuredeploy.json" file